Matrix concentration inequalities via the method of exchangeable pairs: Exponential moments and eigenvalues of a random matrix. Exponential moments and eigenvalues of a random matrix

 Our main goal in this paper is to study the behavior of the extreme eigenvalues of a random Hermitian matrix.
 In Section~\ref{sec:matrix-laplace}, we describe an approach to this problem that parallels the classical Laplace transform method for scalar random variables.
-The adaptation to the matrix setting leads us to consider the \emph{trace} of the moment generating function (mgf) of a random matrix.
-After presenting this background, we explain how the method of exchangeable pairs can be used to control the growth of the trace mgf.
+The adaptation to the matrix setting leads us to consider the \emph{trace} of the moment generating function (m.g.f.) of a random matrix.
+After presenting this background, we explain how the method of exchangeable pairs can be used to control the growth of the trace m.g.f.
 This result, which appears in Section~\ref{sec:d-trace-mgf}, is the key to our exponential concentration bounds for random matrices.